plutus-community/docs/docs/Lectures/Cohort_03/Lecture_06.md

 Now we want to use this script to mint tokens by activating this contract.

-So the idea is, I give both the:
+So the idea is, we give both the:

 - Amount
 - Token Name